Shyamali11/Retail/Readme-shell.md

 * Please ensure that you select the correct resource group name.
 We have given a sample name which may need to be changed should any resource group with the same name already exist in your subscription.
 * The audience for this document is CSAs and GBBs.
 * Please log in to Azure and Power BI using the same credentials.
-* Once the resources have been setup, please ensure that your AD user and synapse workspace have “Storage Blob Data Owner” role assigned on storage account name starting with “stretail”.
+* Once the resources have been setup, please ensure that your AD user and synapse workspace have “Storage Blob Data Owner” role assigned on storage account name starting with “stfintax”.
 You need to contact AD admin to get this done.
 * Please review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 ## Before starting